williamcroberts/tpm2-tools-wiki/Getting-Started.md

 ```
 tpm2-abrmd --allow-root
 ```
-abrmd is designed by default to connect to the tpm2_server that was started previously.
+abrmd is designed by default to connect to the `tpm_server` that was started previously.

 # Hello World

-With the tpm2_server and the abrmd running, we can run a tool to get the pcr values of a tpm.
+With the `tpm_server` and the abrmd running, we can run a tool to get the pcr values of a tpm.
 Running the ```tpm2_pcrlist``` command should yield a result like below:
 ```
 tpm2_pcrlist